MPS in Management Application Guide

 After October 15th, applications will be received and reviewed on a case-by-case basis.

-Our application is now live.
+Our application will be available September 1.
 Applicants must submit all application components by the application deadline listed for each round in order to have their applications considered in that round.
+We strongly encourage all applicants to submit their online application and supporting materials at least two weeks in advance of the deadline.
 Incomplete applications will not be reviewed.

 The MPS in Management requires as foundational preparation the Cornell Undergraduate Business Minor (or equivalent).
 If you are in the progress of completing this requirement, you may indicate this on your application.